Circle Ten Council: Camp Constantin

 Camp Constantin is the flagship campground for Circle Ten.
-Located on 385 acre on the shores of Possum Kingdom Lake near Graford, Texas and containing 15 campsites, Constantin acts as both a regular camp open to Boy Scouts from all areas and as Circle 10's largest and longest-running summer camp hosting roughly 2,800 Scouts during the 5 weeks it is open during the summer.
+Located on 385 acre on the shores of Possum Kingdom Lake near Graford, Texas and containing 15 campsites, Constantin acts as both a regular camp open to Scouts from all areas and as Circle Ten's largest and longest-running summer camp hosting roughly 2,800 Scouts during the 5 weeks it is open during the summer.
 Constantin was acquired by the Boy Scouts in 1946 when Eugene Constantin donated it, after the death of his son in World War II, to the group that he decided best served the needs, morals, and values of young men.
 The camp recently celebrated its 60th birthday and regularly plays host to International Scouts, most notably Scouting Ireland.

 Jack D. Furst Aquatics Base

-Within Camp Constantin is a sea Aquatics Base that was established by a generous donation from Circle Ten board member and former Constantin epitome staff member Jack D. Furst.
+Within Camp Constantin is an Aquatics Base that was established by a generous donation from Circle Ten board member and former Constantin staff member Jack D. Furst.
 The Aquatics area is the best maintained and most used Aquatics area within Circle Ten Council and one of the best in Texas.
 The Aquatics Base features a fleet of sailboats (consisting mainly of Sunfish and Hobie Cats), dozens of newly donated canoes, 5 ski boats, a two-year-old state-of-the-art swim dock, and a boat dock.
 Another popular feature are the "Blob" set out every summer.
 Because of Fursts' generosity and the area upkeep by staff members, it is able to offer the Swimming, Rowing & Canoeing, Motorboating, Lifesaving, Kayaking, Sailing & Advanced Sailing, and Waterskiing merit badges as well as Lifeguard training.
 Its Water Odyssey program is unique to the camp and is designed solely for Eagle Scouts.